 Problems with heel pain can be excruciating.
 That “bruised feeling” when bearing the body’s weight in the morning can make it difficult to stand.
-If it happens when getting into a sitting position at any time in the day, it can affect the quality of life.
+If it happens when getting into a sitting position through the day, it can affect the quality of life.

 One of the possible causes of this is structural.
 There is a connection between the amount of time spent on the feet, the weight of the body, and a lack of flexibility in the ankle.
-Heel pain might be caused by poor posture, bad form walking or just a lot of weight coming down on them as you move.
+Heel pain might be caused by poor posture, bad form walking or just a lot of weight being put on them as you move.

 Podiatry can help restore joint mobility and muscle flexibility, as a way to reduce the pain.
 With the right therapy, patients can walk more freely and no longer feel pain when supporting their weight.